JohnTelford/sphinx-doc/source/_build/html/_sources/docsteps.rst.txt

 - `Quick reStructuredText <https://docutils.sourceforge.io/docs/user/rst/quickref.html#details>`_ has the  details of the markup may be found on the reStructuredText page

-- `sphinx-quickstart`
+- cli `sphidlinx-quickstart`

-- add test to testing.rst

-- add test doc to /source: testing.rst

-- add testing.rst to index.rst toctree

 - make `/docs` directory
     - this is the GitHub Pages interface
     - create an empty file `.nojekyll`

+- add some text to testing.rst

+- add testing.rst to index.rst toctree

-- `make html`
+- test `make html`

 - add to the Makefile: